spacecloud-io/space-learn/content/Frontend Course/react-basics/working-with-todos.md

 In this topic we are going to dive into the most fun part, which is binding the todos with the database.
 For that we'll need to create a function to add, get, update and delete a todo.

-We'll store all our todos in the `todos` colelction.
+We'll store all our todos in the `todos` collection.
 Our single todo object will look something like this:

 ```json
 {